smgering/pages-sample/index.md

 ---
-layout: default
+layout: home
 title: Home
 ---

-## Welcome everyone to my spiffy site!
+## Welcome everyone to my super cool site about Microbes!

 #### Here are some example pages: